google/it-cert-automation-practice/CONTRIBUTING.md

-hello i request you all to contribute to this repo
+I request you all to contribute to this repository